uiowa/uiowa/README.md

 Most CLI commands should be run on the VM - for example `blt`, `drush` and `composer`.
 The exception to this is frontend commands like `nvm`, `yarn` and `blt frontend`.
 You can SSH into the VM using `vagrant ssh`.
 See the [Vagrant docs](https://www.vagrantup.com/docs/cli/) for basic CLI usage.
 It can be helpful to keep two terminal tabs open at the application root - one on the host and one on the VM.

 In order to run frontend commands on your computer (host), you need Node [Version Manager (NVM)](https://github.com/nvm-sh/nvm) and [Yarn](https://classic.yarnpkg.com/en/docs/getting-started).
 NVM is used to lock the version of Node to the latest LTS.
-After installing NVM, run `nvm use`.
+After installing NVM, run `nvm use` and then install Yarn for that version of Node.
 You may need to install the specified version of Node using `nvm install`.

 If you modify any files outside the NFS mounted drives (docroot, config, vendor) then you need to run `vagrant rsync` to sync them to the VM, if they are even required on the VM.